Master’s Thesis Guidelines for Music and Technology

 In the event that an alternative path to graduation is pursued (for further details, see the section “Alternative Paths for graduation and Special Needs”), and with the agreement of the student, the supervisor, and head of the study program, the relative weighting of the components used for evaluation may be adjusted in accordance with the student’s requirements.

-Music Technology Project – Demonstrative component
+Music technology project – demonstrative component

 The central element of the master’s thesis is the demonstrative component, which is a practical project that embodies the candidate’s proficiency in the field.
 This component can take various forms, including but not limited to; fixed media studio productions such as recording albums, film or game soundtracks; electroacoustic–acousmatic, generative, or live-electronic compositions; public presentation such as sound installations, concerts, and art exhibitions; or innovative presentations of technological advancements in software or hardware designed for musical purposes.
 Additionally, it may consist of a collection of artistic experiments compiled as a portfolio for online or physical publication.
-The aforementioned examples are illustrative and not exhaustive, there is ample room for innovation.
-If the project necessitates an alternative presentation format, it must be always discussed and approved by the supervisor and the head of the study program.
+The aforementioned examples are illustrative and not exhaustive, and there is ample room for innovation.
+If the project necessitates an alternative presentation format, it must always be discussed and approved by the supervisor and the head of the study program.

 The content of the project must explicitly engage with and address contemporary issues within the field of music technology.
 Given the inherently multidisciplinary nature of this field, there exists considerable potential to challenge and expand both aesthetic and conceptual boundaries.
 Consequently, the project’s content should reflect this potential for innovation and exploration embracing a multidisciplinary spirit.
 The demonstrative component should have an ambitious yet feasible scope, ensuring it remains manageable within the designated timeframe.
-Although the project is expected to evolve throughout the course of the Master’s studies, the candidate should establish a well-defined starting point at the beginning of the program.
+Although the project is expected to evolve throughout the course of the master’s studies, the candidate should establish a well-defined starting point at the beginning of the program.
 Any significant modification to the project’s content, objectives, or direction must be approved on a case-by-case basis, supported by a clear rationale and a realistic timeline.

 The project should be comprehensively documented during its production phase as support material for the reflective process and, in its final form, as an accessible audio or audiovisual document, regardless of the presentation format.
 The documentation of the demonstrative component, which includes at a minimum the media extracts referenced in the text, is to be published in the Research Catalogue alongside the written component.